ChrisWhealy/DistributedSystemNotes/Lecture 9.md

 ### Chandy-Lamport Assumptions

 The Chandy-Lamport algorithm was the very first to define how you can take a reliable snapshot of a running distributed system.
-This algorithm does make some fairly large assumptions, but that fact that it works even if marker messages are delayed is a really big achievement.
+This algorithm does make some fairly large assumptions, but the fact that it works even if marker messages are delayed is a significant achievement.

 #### FIFO Delivery